radiusxyz/bolt/testnets/devcon/README.md

 docker-compose -f cb.docker-compose.yml --env-file .cb.env up -d
 ```

+## Connecting Validators

+Once the setup is running, you can point your beacon node's `builder-endpoint` to the commit-boost PBS module.
+In the provided config files, this is exposed on the host at port 18550, and should be reachable at `http://localhost:18550`.

 ## Architecture Overview

 Here is an overview of the setup you will be running: